 - Send a test email to your employees or customer support team

-- Prepare a follow-up email and schedule it to send after five days to customers who will not respond to the first email.
+- Prepare a follow-up email and schedule it to be sent after five days to customers who will not respond to the first email.

 - Repeat this sequence every time you get new customers